BayAreaMetro/eps-projects/fastrak-clipper-merge/README.md

     * fastrak_.csv
     * clipper_.csv

-    *Output* - Anonymized FasTrak and Clipper Account data and file containing anonymized labels for missing values
+    *Output* - Anonymized FasTrak and Clipper Account data, files to link fake and real Account IDs for Clipper and FasTrak, and file containing anonymized labels for missing values

     * anonym_fastrak.csv
     * anonym_clipper.csv
+    * fastrak_account_fakeID.csv
+    * clipper_account_fakeID.csv
     * missing.csv

      ### Notes

      * This script adds an anonymized Clipper and Fastrak Account ID (called Record_id_c and Record_id_f) since this information is considered PII.
 The link between the real and fake account ID's is crucial for identifying the users with both FasTrak and Clipper accounts on the transactions data.
+This link is exported in the files fastrak_account_fakeID.csv and clipper_account_fakeID.csv.

 2. [Merge script](https://github.com/BayAreaMetro/usf-practicum/blob/master/fastrak-clipper-merge/merging_anonymized_data.py) - This script merges Clipper and FasTrak anonymized account data in an iterative process, making a series of matches using different subsets of columns.
 This approach was chosen because it is reliable, only making matches when there is one record in each dataset with the stated match criteria.
 Additionally, by iterating over different subsets of columns, this method picks up matches that has one column misspelled but otherwise has all records matching.